 Designed by David Coulibaly, this short yoga sequence for beginners is an easy and effective way to free the spine after a day of computer work, a long drive or just generally sitting for too long.
-With more of us spending time working from home, this sequence is a must for desk jockeys!
+With more of us spending time working from home it’s so important to stretch our spines, this sequence is a must for all desk jockeys!

 This simple spinal sequence decompresses the spine, providing a feeling of space.
 In some cases, it can even help alleviate general low-back pain.
 Breathe consciously as you move and bring your mind inward to the length and spaciousness of your spine as you explore these poses.

 Spinal Flow Sequence

 - Start in a kneeling or cross-legged seat and place your left hand on the floor with your elbow slightly bent.

 - Reach your right arm up and overhead and lean to the left side.